nuxeo/nuxeo-solr/architecture/README.md

-# Architecture Overview (doc and modelling scripts)
+# Architecture Overview (doc and modeling scripts)

 In order to index the Nuxeo ACL into Solr and to avoid reindexing half of the repository every time some ones grant a new right to a group on a